Essential Emacs Packages for Efficient Software Development and General Text Editing

 • undo-fu: An advanced undo/redo system that enhances the default undo behavior in Emacs.

-• undo-fu-session: Integrates with undo-fu to provide session management for undo history, enhancing undo capabilities across sessions.
+• undo-fu-session: Integrates with undo-fu to provide session management for undo history.

 Category: Miscellaneous file types